briangig/CloudflareNable/README.md

 * /u/likwid9
 * various members of the https://n-central-community.slack.com/ team

 Note: This is confirmed working on self-hosted instances only at this time.
-This guide will focus on 2021.1 HF5, but should work on previous versions if versiopn specific  steps are configured.
+This guide will focus on 2021.1 HF5, but should work on previous builds if the version specific steps in this guide are configured correctly.

 This is using the free tier from Cloudflare - there is no cost to implement this.
 There are benefits of going with a paid plan, including additional traffic insight, CNAME redirect, WAF, etc., but this guide will not touch on those features.